skylight-hq/microconsulting-platform-proposal/README.md

 * Past performance could be take into account without any formal rating system, thereby introducing the kind of robust use of past performance found in the commercial world.
 (Source: [Dr. Steve Kelman](https://fcw.com/blogs/lectern/2017/07/kelman-microconsulting.aspx).)
 * The government could tap into the "gig economy," thereby increasing access to a wider pool of talent, as well as increasing economic opportunities for non-traditional players.

+The following storyboard illustrates one potential use case for a microconsulting services marketplace platform:

 ![Storyboard illustrating one potential use case for a microconsulting services marketplace platform.](microconsulting-services-marketplace-platform-storyboard.jpg)

 ## 3.0 Supporting Information